Algorithmic solvability of the lifting-extension problem: Introduction

-The lifting-extension problem asks whether there exists a \emph{diagonal} in the square, i.e.\ an (equivariant) map $\ell\col X\to Y$, marked by the dashed arrow, that makes both triangles commute.
+The lifting-extension problem asks whether there exists a \emph{diagonal} in the square, i.e.\ an equivariant map $\ell\col X\to Y$, marked by the dashed arrow, that makes both triangles commute.
 We call such an $\ell$ a \emph{solution} of the lifting-extension problem~\eqref{eq:basic_square}.

-Moreover, if such an $\ell$ exists, we would like to compute the structure of the set $[X,Y]^A_B$ of all solutions, up to (equivariant) \emph{fibrewise} homotopy \emph{relative to $A$}.\footnote{Here a homotopy $h\col [0,1]\times X\to Y$ is \emph{fibrewise} if $\varphi(h(t,x))=g(x)$ for all $t\in[0,1]$ and $x\in X$.
-It is \emph{relative to $A$} if, for $a\in A$, $h(t,a)$ is independent of $t$, i.e.\ $h(t,a)=f(a)$ for all $t\in [0,1]$ and $a\in A$.} More concretely, in the cases covered by our algorithmic results, we will be able to equip $[X,Y]^A_B$ with a structure of an abelian group, and the algorithm computes the isomorphism type of this group.
+Moreover, if such an $\ell$ exists, we would like to compute the set $[X,Y]^A_B$ of all solutions up to equivariant \emph{fibrewise} homotopy \emph{relative to $A$}.\footnote{ A homotopy $h\col [0,1]\times X\to Y$ is \emph{fibrewise} if $\psi(h(t,x))=g(x)$ for all $t\in[0,1]$ and $x\in X$.
+It is \emph{relative to $A$} if, for $a\in A$, $h(t,a)$ is independent of $t$, i.e.\ $h(t,a)=f(a)$ for all $t\in [0,1]$ and $a\in A$. } More concretely, in the cases covered by our algorithmic results, we will be able to equip $[X,Y]^A_B$ with a structure of an abelian group, and the algorithm computes the isomorphism type of this group.
+To be more precise, this structure is only canonical up to a choice of zero, with various choices differing by translations, so that $[X,Y]_B^A$ really has an ``affine'' nature (in very much the same way as an affine space is naturally a vector space up to a choice of its origin).
+For an abstract point of view, see~\cite{heaps1}.